stroxler/lp/scala/testing_in_scala/readme.md

    - Tags for adding test metadata
    - info calls for more informative output
    - ignore and pending for incomplete or undesired tests
+- ArtistJUnitSuite: the name pretty much says it: scalatest supports running JUnit tests, and this is a simple demo.
+- ArtistTestNGSuite actually does not test Artist, it is just a demo of some TestNG stuff not found in Junit.
+The JUnit version, though, could have been converted to TestNG almost without change.
 - MustMatcherSpec: a simple test, almost independent of the production code, illustrating a lot of the basic scalatest functionality for different types of assertions.